webplatform/docs/svg_wow_demos/index.md

 ---
-title: vg wow demos
+title: svg wow demos
+notes:
+  - 'Needs to be moved to tutorials, or merged with another guide.'
+readiness: 'Not Ready'
+summary: 'SVG WoW demos.
+Good showcase page, or could be used in separate pages?'
 tags:
   - Basic
   - Pages
   - SVG
-readiness: 'Not Ready'
-notes:
-  - 'Needs to be moved to tutorials, or merged with another guide.'
-summary: 'SVG WoW demos.
-Good showcase page, or could be used in separate pages?'
 uri: 'svg wow demos'

 ---
-# svg wow demos

-## Summary
+## <span>Summary</span>

 SVG WoW demos.
 Good showcase page, or could be used in separate pages?